Thomas Robinson (basketball)

-Thomas Earl Robinson (born March 17, 1991) is an American-born naturalised Lebanese professional basketball player for Real Estelí of the Liga Superior de Baloncesto.
+Thomas Earl Robinson (born March 17, 1991) is an American-born naturalised Lebanese professional basketball player for Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
 A consensus All-American at the University of Kansas, Robinson was drafted fifth overall in the 2012 NBA draft by the Sacramento Kings.

 High school career

-Robinson played high school basketball at Brewster Academy in Wolfeboro, New Hampshire.
+Robinson grew up in Washington, DC, and attended Eastern High School, and Riverdale Baptist before moving on to the Brewster Academy in Wolfeboro, New Hampshire.
 Robinson averaged 16 points, 13 rebounds and 5 blocks per game his senior year.

 Robinson was ranked as the No. 24 recruit by Scout.com, No. 31 by Rivals.com and No. 40 by ESPN.com as a high school senior.